Almunecar - Caletilla from above at night

 Fantastic luxury villas for sale in La Herradura (Jacaranda).

-La Herradura Beach
+Beach La Herradura

-La Herradura Beach
+Beach La Herradura

-Entertainment Almuñécar
+Nightlife Almuñécar

 Almunecar - Caletilla from above at night

-Sights Almuñécar
+Attractions Almuñécar

-• With a history that goes back nearly 3,000 years, there are of course a lot of archaeological sights in the city.
+• With a history that goes back nearly 3,000 years, there are of course a lot of archaeological attractions in the city.
 A highlight of a sightseeing tour is the Phoenician ruins at Majuelo Park.

 • Another attraction is the very well-preserved Roman aqueduct at Torrecuevas.